Regular Fourier Features for Nonstationary Gaussian Processes: Experiments

 \subsection{Low-Rank Kernel Approximation}

-We test our kernel approximation on two harmonizable kernels: a locally stationary kernel~\citep{silverman.1957} and a harmonizable mixture kernel~\citep{shen.2019}.
-The locally stationary kernel, with its real-valued spectral density, validates approximation quality on a case where existing RFF methods also apply.
-The harmonizable mixture kernel demonstrates a capability that existing RFF methods fundamentally cannot handle: approximating kernels with complex-valued, unsymmetrized spectral densities.
+We test our kernel approximation on two harmonizable kernels: a locally stationary kernel (LSK)~\citep{silverman.1957} and a harmonizable mixture kernel (HMK)~\citep{shen.2019}.
+The LSK, with its real-valued spectral density, validates approximation quality on a case where existing RFF methods also apply.
+The HMK demonstrates a capability that existing RFF methods fundamentally cannot handle: approximating kernels with complex-valued spectral densities.